 - Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care.
-Staff visited housebound patients at home to carry out reviews. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins (recommended medicines) for secondary prevention, people with suspected hypertension (high blood pressure) were offered ambulatory blood pressure monitoring and patients with atrial fibrillation (a heart condition) were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training.
+The nurse was able to offer the DESMOND course in the practice for patients diagnosed with type two diabetes.
+DESMOND is the acronym for Diabetes Education and Self-Management for Ongoing and Newly Diagnosed patients. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma and other long term conditions. - The practice had arrangements to work closely with specialist nurses such as diabetes, heart failure, respiratory, tissue viability and continence to provide the best care for patients. - The practice focussed on education and self-management plans with patients.